sscott33/paths.bash/README.md

 > $> pp \[\<bookmark_name\> ...\]

 This function accepts any number of arguments.
 If given a non-zero number of arguments, it prints out the given bookmarks and their associated paths.
 If no bookmark is given (zero arguments), then it will print out all bookmarks and their associated paths.
+Note that you can search the bookmarks with this function using incomplete bookmark names and regular expressions.
+The default bookmark is never searched for and will only be printed with a zero-argument pp call or if passed to pp exactly by name.

 ### dp